For daily wit & wisdom, sign up for the Almanac newsletter.

 The highlights that follow reveal some of what has transpired for the Pilgrims, their Puritan contemporaries, and/or the descendants of both.

-- 1621: over dinner with some of their Native guests, gave thanks for their welfare
+1621: over dinner with some of their Native American guests, gave thanks for their welfare

-- 1792: no doubt purchased the 1793 first edition of Robert B. Thomas’s Farmer’s Almanac.
-Today known as The Old Farmer’s Almanac, this book is now in its 229th edition and stands as North America’s oldest continuously published periodical.
+1792: no doubt purchased the 1793 first edition of Robert B. Thomas’s Farmer’s Almanac.
+Today known as The Old Farmer’s Almanac, this book stands as North America’s oldest continuously published periodical.

 Thanksgiving Becomes a National Holiday